andrewmilas10/isabelle-autoformalization/README.md

 In order to evaluate running an agent on the miniF2F dataset:
 * Add an environment variable 'OPENAI_API_KEY' with your key
 * pip install dependencies from requirements.txt
-* Install [PISA](https://github.com/albertqjiang/Portal-to-ISAbelle/tree/main) and follow README's instructions to start a PISA server
+* Install [PISA](https://github.com/albertqjiang/Portal-to-ISAbelle/tree/main) and follow README's instructions to start an ISABELLE server
 * Run 'python evaluate_minif2f.py'